Raphael2LB/DataAnalysisPorfolio/projects/SQL/When Was the Golden Age of Video Games_/README.md

 Golden Age of Video Games

-Open "notebook.jpyt" to acceed the analysis
+Open "notebook.jpyt" to access the analysis